 Steven A. Sinclair ScholarshipAmount: Approximately $1,000

 Steven A. Sinclair was a professor with the Department of Wood Science and Forest Products (now the Department of Sustainable Biomaterials) and an internationally recognized leader in the field of forest products marketing.
 Dr. Sinclair started the forest products marketing program at Virginia Tech in the early 1980s.
-He also initiated the Center for Forest Products Marketing and Management (now the Center for Forest products Business) and served as its first director.
+He also initiated the Center for Forest Products Marketing and Management (now the Center for Forest Products Business) and served as its first director.
 Upon his death in 1993, many friends, colleagues, former students, and Center for Forest Products Marketing and Management members contributed to a scholarship fund in Dr. Sinclair’s name.

 E. George and Marianne Stern and Jean Stern Fromberg Memorial ScholarshipAmount: Approximately $3,600

-This scholarship is in memory of E. George Stern and Jean Stern Fromberg.
+Established in memory of E. George Stern and Jean Stern Fromberg.
 Dr. Stern was the former director of the Sardo Pallet and Container Research Laboratory at Virginia Tech.
 The late Jean Fromberg was the daughter of Dr. and Mrs. Stern.
 The scholarship was endowed by Mrs. Stern, the Stern family, and friends.

 Virginia Forest Products Association ScholarshipAmount: Approximately $1,300